Coordinator of the Art & Science Research Group

 - Co-coordinator of the working group "Media and Image Perception", with Dr. Brenda Murphy (University of Malta), at the research program COST "Appearance matters: Tackling the Physical & Psychological Consequences of Dissatisfaction with Appearance" (Action IS1210), (2013-2017).

-- Co-curating with Marta de Menezes of the performance "BKFF 0.1" (2018) by Isabel Burr Raty, at Cultivamos Cultura, Odemira, Portugal.
+- Co-curator with Marta de Menezes of the performance "BKFF 0.1" (2018) by Isabel Burr Raty, at Cultivamos Cultura, Odemira, Portugal.

-- Curating of the exhibition "iGMO" (2016) with artwork by Adam Zaretsky at the Municipal Gallery of Corfu, Greece.
+- Curator of the exhibition "iGMO" (2016) with artwork by Adam Zaretsky at the Municipal Gallery of Corfu, Greece.

 - Honorato, Dalila, "The Symbolic Aesthetics of Shadow Play or the perseverance of puppet theater in the digital age", Y. Lang, G. Jianping and P. Feng (eds.), Diversities in Aesthetics: Selected Papers of the 18th Congress of International Aesthetics, Beijing: Peking University Press, 2013.
 ISBN: 9787516129401.